Stuttering pride: Criticisms

 The stuttering pride movement has attracted some criticism, many of which are similar to those of criticism of the social model.
 Some people have felt that the movement denies the reality of life's difficulties with a stutter.
 In its efforts to de-medicalise stuttering, it could also make it more challenging for researchers and therapists who are attempting to alleviate the challenges of stuttering through medical means to campaign for funding, as well as taking agency away from people who stutter to change how they speak.

 Proponents of the medical model may also point out that diagnostic categorisation used in a medical model framework has value in research contexts to enable the accurate identification and categorisation needed for clinical research design.
 The medical model can also provide a reference point for "the norm" to enable applications for support and accommodations arising from disability.

 Another critique is that the ideals and concepts of the stuttering pride movement come from Western, primarily white and privileged perspectives.
-It could be seen as failing to identify and engage in the intersectional challenges people who are not white and otherwise abled-bodied may face when attempting to be proud of their speech.
+It could be seen as failing to identify and engage in the intersectional challenges people who are not white and otherwise able-bodied may face when attempting to be proud of their speech.
 In particular, stuttering pride advocacy may be particularly difficult to apply in societies with more limited or no legal protections around disability.